Black triangle (UFO): 1997 Phoenix Lights incident

 A widely reported appearance(s) of black triangles involved the "Phoenix Lights" events, during which multiple unidentified objects were observed near Phoenix, Arizona and videotaped by both the local media and residents beginning on Thursday, March 13, 1997.
-Some of the observed objects/lights appeared to be grouped in a large "V" formation that lingered for several minutes.
-Some residents reported one of the black triangles to be over a mile wide, and that it drifted slowly over their houses blocking out the stars of the night sky.
+Some observed objects/lights appeared to be grouped in a large "V" formation that lingered for several minutes.
+Some residents reported one of the black triangles to be over a mile wide and that it drifted slowly over their houses, blocking out the night sky's stars.

-An official report from the US Air Force concluded that the military had been locally testing aircraft-launched flares during that time period.
+An official report from the US Air Force concluded that the military had been locally testing aircraft-launched flares during that period.

 2000 Southern Illinois incident

 The "St. Clair Triangle", "UFO Over Illinois", "Southern Illinois UFO", or "Highland, Illinois UFO" sighting occurred on January 5, 2000 over the towns of Highland, Dupo, Lebanon, Shiloh, Summerfield, Millstadt, and O'Fallon, Illinois, beginning shortly after 4:00 am.
 The incident was featured in several television shows including Seeing is Believing, a Discovery Channel special UFOs Over Illinois, and an episode of the Syfy series Proof Positive.
 Sufjan Stevens included this incident in the song "Concerning the UFO Sighting Near Highland, Illinois" from his 2005 album Illinois.

-Science writer Brian Dunning has reported that the observed object was identified by the FAA as an advertising blimp operated by the American Blimp Company.
+The FAA said sighting reports may have been due to an advertising blimp operated in the area by the American Blimp Company.

 2004–2006 Tinley Park Lights

 Three red lights hovered in a triangular formation were seen by multiple witnesses in Tinley Park and Oak Forest, Illinois, on August 21, 2004, two months later on October 31, 2004, again on October 1, 2005, and once again on October 31, 2006.
-The lights were photographed and captured on video by some witnesses.
-According to some ufologists, the video evidence suggests that the lights kept the geometrical shape and moved as if they were attached to each other through a dark object.
+Some witnesses photographed the lights and captured them on video.
+According to some ufologists, the video evidence suggests that the lights kept the geometrical shape and moved as if they were attached through a dark object.
 The incident was examined in a Dateline NBC episode on May 18, 2008, and in the episode "Invasion Illinois" of the television series UFO Hunters premiered on The History Channel on October 29, 2008.

+2008 Stephenville, Texas

+Around 8 January 2008, there was a mass sighting in Stephenville, Texas.
+In the 2023 Netflix documentary series Encounters, it is claimed that there were black triangles and inside were what looked like insects or a praying mantis.